KauzClay/docs-tap/integrations/nsx-alb-tap-integration.hbs.md

 The integration with NSX ALB is only for `web` workloads.
 Support for Server Workloads is not available in Tanzu Application Platform at this time.

-Certain features of Cloud Native Runtimes are not supported in this integration, including scale-to-zero and Knative `DomainMappings`.
+Some features of Cloud Native Runtimes are not supported in this integration, including scale-to-zero and Knative `DomainMappings`.

-This integration is only available on TKGm clusters currently.
+This integration is only available on Tanzu Kubernetes Grid Multicloud (TKGm) clusters currently.

 > **Caution** Start from a new environment.
 This integration involves changing your ingress
 > provider, and Tanzu Application Platform does not support no-downtime upgrades or switches to this